3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 <img src="frontend/images/screenshots/Proxmox_fail2ban_check_ssh.png">

-My reccomendation would also to increase the bantime and further paramter.
+My recommendation would also to increase the bantime and further parameter.

 `sudo nano /etc/fail2ban/jail.conf`

 bantime.increment = true -> uncomment this line
-bantime.multiplier =  1 2 6 18 36 72 144 -> uncomment this line and change the values
+bantime.multiplier =  1 3 6 18 36 72 144 -> uncomment this line and change the values
 findtime = 10m -> change this value which fit's to you bantime = 10m -> change this value which fit's to you